 For journal articles, conference proceedings, reports, books, and government publications related to the environment, consider searching in Environmental Science and Pollution Management.

-For company or non-profit information, try searching Hoover's Premium, which provides company-specific and industry information, as well as parent, subsidiary, branch, and competitor information, as well as business profiles.
+For company or non-profit information, try searching Hoover's Premium, which provides company-specific and industry information, as well as parent, subsidiary, branch, and competitor information and business profiles.

 SportDiscus includes scholarly information on sports nutrition.